rssoftwareab/arrigo-support/docs/index.md

 > I have opened the tool 'EXOscada View Designer', but I cannot find File/Import feature?

-Most likely you have opened the wrong tool.
+You have opened the wrong tool.
 'EXOscada View Designer' is the old tool, make sure you open and use 'View Designer'.